uwplse/pumpkin-pi/README.md

 this command:

 ```
-Lift Module A B in Foo as Bar.
+Lift Module A B in Foo as Bar. (* no tactic suggestions *)
+Repair Module A B in Foo as Bar. (* tactic suggestions *)
 ```

 This will create a new module `Bar` with all of the liftings from `Foo`.

 ##### Tactic Support

-If you would like tactic suggestions for lifted proofs, you may substitute `Repair` for `Lift` in all commands.
+Using `Repair` instead of `Lift` in thte above commands gives you tactic suggestions.
 These tactic suggestions are experimental, but may help you with workflow integration.

 To suggest decision procedures to try to improve tactic output, you can pass the `hint` option, like: